santi6291/sunshine-php-2016/30 skills to be senior developer.md

 # 30 skills to be senior developer
 ## Sean Coates

-- client side frameowrk
-- task runner
-	- custom script are not good for new people
 - Virtual Machines
 	- represent your production env more closly
 	-  using vagrant or docker